DanielFBrasil/lfg-portuguese-grammar/README.md

 License: Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
 For more information, visit https://creativecommons.org/licenses/by-nc-sa/4.0/

 PTBrGramm is a computational grammar fragment of brazilian Portuguese in the LFG formalism.
 It is implemented in the Xerox Linguistic Environment - XLE.
 To compile a parser from the grammar and parse sentences in brazilian Portuguese, you need XLE: http://www2.parc.com/isl/groups/nltt/xle/.
-PTBrGramm is a adapted version of the grammar fragment from chapters 6 and 7 of the following book:
+PTBrGramm is an adapted version of the grammar fragment from chapters 6 and 7 of the following book:

 Schwarze, Christoph & Alencar, Leonel F. de.
 Lexikalisch-funktionale Grammatik: Eine Einführung am Beispiel des Französischen mit computerlinguistischer Implementierung [Lexical-Functional Grammar: A French-based Introduction with Computational Implementation].
 Tübingen: Stauffenburg, 2016.
 X, 271 pp. Stauffenburg Einführungen, 30.
 ISBN 978-3-95809-411-6.